UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 There is a community-driven effort called the [conda-forge (read more here)](https://conda-forge.org/), which provides more up to date packages
-To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up to date  channel,
+To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up-to-date channel.
 To add the conda-forge channel by typing the following in the terminal:

 ```bash